Murder of Katarina Jakobsson: Investigation and confession

 Jakobsson's body parts were discovered by divers in front of Smörkontrollen in Inre hamnen.

 During the initial questioning regarding the disappearance of Jakobsson, Hjalmarsson claimed she was still alive, having been at his Kornettsgatan apartment during "the past three nights.
 On 17 January 1980, the Malmö police once more obtained a search warrant for Hjalmarsson's apartment, this time treating it as a potential crime scene.
 The police found several ties to Jakobsson there, including her television set.
 The pieces of meat in the refrigerator were sent to the Swedish National Board of Forensic Medicine's offices in Lund, where professor Gerhard Voigt concluded that the pieces were flesh, tissue and a liver which was similar in size to a human woman's.
 Voight sent samples of the meat to the National Swedish Laboratory of Forensic Science in Linköping, who confirmed that they were human remains on 18 January.
-When several paper notes in Hjalmarsson's apartment are analyzed, they find a train ticket which binds him to the burglary of his mother's house, alongside several postcards referencing Jakobsson and her pension, which Hjalmarsson had claimed.
+When several paper notes in Hjalmarsson's apartment were analyzed, the police found a train ticket which linked him to the burglary of his mother's house, alongside several postcards referencing Jakobsson and her pension, which Hjalmarsson had claimed.

-After police found notes detailing the dismembering of Jakobsson's corpse and weighing of her bodyparts, Hjalmarsson admitted to having murdered, dismembered and cannibalised Jakobsson at 11:00 in the morning on 20 January 1980.
+On 20 January 1980, after police found notes detailing the dismembering of Jakobsson's corpse and weighing of her bodyparts, Hjalmarsson admitted to having murdered, dismembered and cannibalised Jakobsson.
 He proceeded to give the interrogators a thorough, detailed description of events during the night of 7 November 1979.
-Most of his confession was detailed, with exception of a few timestamps along with amnesia in between the murder of Jakobsson and the dismemberment of her body.
+His confession was largely complete, with exception of some amnesia in between the murder of Jakobsson and the dismemberment of her body.
 Hjalmarsson's interrogation lasted roughly four hours, and ended at 15:00 on the same afternoon.
-In addition to admitting to the crime, he also revealed the location of Jakobsson's skeletal remains and her hair, located in a plastic bag in his wardrobe.
+In addition to admitting to the crime, he also revealed the location of Jakobsson's skeletal remains in the sea and her hair, located in a plastic bag in his wardrobe.

 In late January 1980, the Malmö fire department's divers start diving in the area of inre hamnen Hjalmarsson described.
-According to one of the divers, Andras Talpai, the search was "made easy" by the ferry traffic in the port, as the constant "whipping of propellers" kept vegetation away, comparing the seabed to a parquet flooring.
-As it was January, there was additionally no algae present in the water, which helped in the search of the remains.
-Almost all of Jakobsson's skeletal remains are recovered from the seabed, with the exception of a few vertebrae, forearm, most of her teeth and her right hand.
-One of her molar teeth were found, which was crucial in the identification of her remains.
-In addition, traces of O Type blood are found in the sink of Hjalmarsson's apartment, which match Jakobsson's blood.
-One of her teeth amalgams is also found in the sink trap.
+According to one of the divers, Andras Talpai, the search was "made easy" by the ferry traffic in the port, as the constant "whipping of propellers" kept vegetation away, with Talpai comparing the seabed to parquet flooring.
+As it was January, there was no algae present in the water, which also helped in the search for the remains.
+Almost all of Jakobsson's skeletal remains were recovered from the seabed, with the exception of a few vertebrae, forearm, most of her teeth, and her right hand.
+One of her molar teeth was found, which was crucial in the identification of her remains.
+In addition, traces of O Type blood were found in the sink of Hjalmarsson's apartment, which matched Jakobsson's blood.
+One of her teeth amalgams was also found in the sink trap.